 - E2-Greentree, Pittsburgh, PA

-- We just went to E2 for the first time a couple weeks ago.
-Aside from some bad company (another family there had some bullies in it) we had a great time.
-There's a pirate ship playground with a slide and climbing wall.
+- There's a pirate ship playground with a slide and climbing wall.
 TONS of ride-on toys, play kitchen, baby play area, trains, etc. If your kids can't find something to keep them busy, I'd be really surprised!
+They also have tables for you to bring your lunch!
+(They even have a nut-free table and will disinfect it again before you sit down if you ask them to.)
+Free coffee for parents/guardians.
+Opens at 10:00am.

 - Ross Park Mall